 - This unit does not fall into the standard University semesters and thus has non-standard withdrawal and census deadlines.
 Contact Student Administration for more information.
 Students are required to travel as part of their field placement.
-This is a full-time field placement for 16 weeks.
+This placement is 550 hours full time.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.